spikespaz-archives/archive-bundles/README.md

    - Similar to Samsung Flow.
    - Send clipboard and other useful data between devices.
    - Android, Windows, Linux.
-   - Native Shell integration, seamless with OS.
+   - Native shell integration, seamless with OS.
- - Script Injector
+ - Script Injector Link
    - JavaScript Injector to make links that run code.
    - Click a link to load external script in sites that don't support it.
    - Use for interactiev REPL embedded in *any* 3rd party page.
    - Insert content into GitHub README files, etc.
- - Git Based Package Manager
+ - GitPak
    - Simplified package manager.
+   - No configuration, no registration.
+Config file in root of Git repo.
    - Auto-updates programs from GitHub releases.
    - Support for multiple release channels (branches).
    - Support from tags and GitHub/GitTea releases.
    - Central interface acts as a repository for all Git projects by hosting site.
    - Finds appropriate binaries by playform.
+   - CLI and GUI for Windows and Linux.
  - Redesign [Linked2 Website](https://linked-2.com)
    - Eliminate PHP usage.
  - Captain